 BCM492 Senior Seminar in Biblical Studies (4)-Reading and research in selected areas of Old Testament, New Testament or theology.
-Topics 2012-13: "Fundamentalism and Evangelicalism"; "Comparative Christianity: Protestant, Catholic, Orthodox."
+Topics 2013-14: "The Writings of Abraham Joshua Heschel"; "Life, Ministry and Theology of John Wesley."
 Prerequisite: permission of instructor.